🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 print(f" Voltage: {result_anodizing.x[0]:.1f} V")

-print(f" Treatment Time: {result_anodizing.x[1]:.1f} min")
+print(f" Treatment time: {result_anodizing.x[1]:.1f} min")

 # Achieved film thickness